sjtower/super-lunk-world/notes/notes.md

 #### Elevators
 1. you can push elevator if it lands on a PB/TNT
+1. can carry lava
+1. if two elevators collide, with lava on the lower elevator, the lava can transfer up to the top elevator

 #### Force Fields
 1. can block the generator block with TNT, and TNT will not explode